degica/komoju-woocommerce/README.md

 ## Komoju for WooCommerce.

 Provides access to Komoju payment methods through the WooCommerce checkout.
+For a list of available payment methods please refer to this page: https://en.komoju.com/payment-methods

 ## Overview

-Once this has been installed, the module can be configured through the WooCommerce payment section.
+Once this plugin has been installed, the module can be configured through the WooCommerce payment section.

 Enable the payment gateway and configure the account as described in the